 This classification is not complete and must be seen more as a useful pragmatic clinical approach.

 BRCA1-associated breast cancers are often high-grade and poorly differentiated infiltrating ductal carcinomas with special immunophenotypic features.
-These tumours are often triple negative and express cytokeratins 5/6 (CK5/6), cyclinE and p53.
+These tumors are often triple-negative and express cytokeratins 5/6 (CK5/6), cyclinE and p53.
 They show a high frequency of necrotic areas and a higher proportion of continuous pushing margins and lymphocytic infiltration.
-In an important study published in 2012 from CIMBA, a group of researchers working on genetic modifiers of cancer risk in BRCA1 and BRCA2 mutation carriers, the authors observed in a large data set of 4,325 BRCA1 mutation carriers that 78% of the tumours were ER negative; overexpression of HER2 could be shown in approximately 10% of the cases and 69% were triple negative.
-In terms of the intrinsic subtypes, the majority of the BRCA1 breast cancers can thus be classified as basal like.
-Furthermore, BRCA1 tumours more often stained p53 positive in comparison to sporadic tumours, probably reflecting the higher frequency of mutations in the TP53 gene found in BRCA1 tumours.
+In an important study published in 2012 from CIMBA, a group of researchers working on genetic modifiers of cancer risk in BRCA1 and BRCA2 mutation carriers, the authors observed in a large data set of 4,325 BRCA1 mutation carriers that 78% of the tumors were ER-negative; overexpression of HER2 could be shown in approximately 10% of the cases and 69% were triple-negative.
+In terms of the intrinsic subtypes, the majority of the BRCA1 breast cancers can thus be classified as basal-like.
+Furthermore, BRCA1 tumors more often stained p53 positive in comparison to sporadic tumors, probably reflecting the higher frequency of mutations in the TP53 gene found in BRCA1 tumors.

-BRCA2-associated tumours are also mostly invasive ductal adenocarcinomas with a moderate or poor differentiation, high mitotic counts, and continuous pushing margins.
-Immunohistochemically, BRCA2 tumours seem to be more similar to sporadic tumours.
-From the same aforementioned study, it was found that ER negativity was present in 23% of tumours arising in BRCA2 mutation carriers, HER2 overexpression in approximately 10%, and triple negativity in 16%, when investigating a large collective of 2,568 BRCA2 mutation carriers.
-The overexpression of ER, PR, CK8, and CK18 assigns BRCA2 tumours to the luminal intrinsic subtype, with the vast majority belonging to the luminal B subtype.
+BRCA2-associated tumors are also mostly invasive ductal adenocarcinomas with moderate or poor differentiation, high mitotic counts, and continuous pushing margins.
+Immunohistochemically, BRCA2 tumors seem to be more similar to sporadic tumors.
+From the same aforementioned study, it was found that ER negativity was present in 23% of tumors arising in BRCA2 mutation carriers, HER2 overexpression in approximately 10%, and triple negativity in 16% when investigating a large collective of 2,568 BRCA2 mutation carriers.
+The overexpression of ER, PR, CK8, and CK18 assigns BRCA2 tumors to the luminal intrinsic subtype, with the vast majority belonging to the luminal B subtype.

-BRCA-related breast cancer is characterized by more aggressive phenotype than sporadic breast cancer, with BRCA1-related breast cancer being more frequently high grade and triple negative, and BRCA2-related breast cancer being on average of higher histological grade than sporadic cases.
-However, it is still controversial whether BRCA mutations in breast cancer are associated with poor prognosis.
+BRCA-related breast cancer is characterized by a more aggressive phenotype than sporadic breast cancer, with BRCA1-related breast cancer being more frequently high grade and triple-negative, and BRCA2-related breast cancer being on average of a higher histological grade than sporadic cases.
+However, it is still controversial whether BRCA mutations in breast cancer are associated with a poor prognosis.

-Ovarian cancer has the highest mortality rate of all gynaecological malignancies.
-It is the fifth most common cancer in European women with an estimated of 65,500 cases and 42,700 deaths annually.
-Primary ovarian tumours can be classified into three major categories:
+Ovarian cancer has the highest mortality rate of all gynecological malignancies.
+It is the fifth most common cancer in European women with an estimated 65,500 cases and 42,700 deaths annually.
+Primary ovarian tumors can be classified into three major categories:

-• epithelial ovarian tumours (include benign, borderline and malignant tumours);
+• epithelial ovarian tumors (include benign, borderline, and malignant tumors);

-Malignant epithelial ovarian tumours, or epithelial ovarian cancer are the most prevalent and they can be further classified histologically into serous (divided in low grade- and high grade-serous), clear cell, endometrioid, mucinous, and undifferentiated tumours.
+Malignant epithelial ovarian tumors or epithelial ovarian cancer are the most prevalent and they can be further classified histologically into serous (divided in a low grade- and high grade-serous), clear cell, endometrioid, mucinous, and undifferentiated tumors.
 Emerging evidence suggests that a significant proportion may have an extra-ovarian origin.